shreyamorti28/Ecommerce/README.md

 - **Add Products**: Admins can easily add new products to the inventory.
 - **View Products**: Admins can view and manage all existing products.

+## Backend 🌐
+- **RESTful API**: Manages CRUD operations for products and user data, ensuring smooth communication between the frontend and backend.
+- **Express.js**: Handles routing, middleware, and server-side logic for API requests.
+- **Node.js**: Provides the runtime environment for executing backend JavaScript code.
+- **MongoDB**: Stores all data related to products, users, and orders.

 ## Technologies Used 🛠️

 - **MongoDB**: NoSQL database for storing product and user data.